GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (132) .md

 A creature using the table with a shield sees a +1 bonus to defense while they would have the passive benefit from a shield.

-**At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature and the range is increased to a number of yards equal to the spell's tier.
+**At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature and the range at which you may affect a creature is increased to a number of yards equal to the spell's tier.

 **Critical Failure**: You fail to transfer the transmutation properly.
 Your body stiffens, making you prone so long as you have spell sickness.